 There are different ways to do a waterfall faucet.
 This is not one of them.

-The faucet is positioned too far back for the spout of water to enter the basin.
-This creates a lot of unnecessary splash and to be frank, looks like an idiot built your sink.
+The faucet is positioned too far back for the water spout to enter the basin.
+This creates a lot of unnecessary splash, and to be frank, it looks like an idiot built your sink.

 The solution is to install the right faucet into your bathroom vanity countertop.
-While it looks like this counter needs a single hole faucet, the longer extension over the basin was key.
-Selecting a faucet where the length clears the gap is a necessity so the water pours into the basin properly.
+While it looks like this counter needs a single-hole faucet, the longer extension over the basin was key.
+Selecting a faucet whose length clears the gap is a necessity so the water pours into the basin properly.

 Unless we have exceptionally long arms, this is the most inconvenient placement for toilet paper ever.
 While we try to squeeze all the amenities into a bathroom, they must make sense in relation to each other.
 The bathroom is a “function first” room, and this doesn’t make any sense.

 This is not the pattern I want to see in a bathroom, let alone a public restroom.
-We will not go into detail into what this looks like, but it invokes something unpleasant due to context.
+We will not detail what this looks like, but it invokes something unpleasant due to context.

 This layout makes me very uncomfortable because the builder tried to squeeze everything into a narrow space.
 Placing the toilet sideways ANYWHERE so that you can jump it to get to the shower is incredibly poor design.

-One way to salvage this bathroom is to remove the commode which leaves only the shower.
-The other way is so repositioning the toilet to where the shower is.
-Changing the shower drain into a waste drain, resulting in a long narrow hall to the toilet makes more sense.
+One way to salvage this bathroom is to remove the commode, leaving only the shower.
+The other way is to reposition the toilet where the shower is.
+Changing the shower drain into a waste drain, resulting in a long, narrow hall to the toilet, makes more sense.

 Toilet for Hunchbacks